rkdarst/scicomp/tut/course/course.rst

 Resources
 ~~~~~~~~~

-This course is open-source, licensed under the GPL, and all materials
+This course is open-source, licensed under the GPLv3, and all materials
 are available on github and contributions are welcome.

 - Course website: http://rkd.zgib.net/scicomp/